-Seventh-Day Adventist Beliefs on Alcohol and Drug Addiction and Rehab
+Seventh-Day Adventist Beliefs On Alcohol And Drug Addiction And Rehab

 The Seventh-day Adventists are a Protestant denomination of Christianity that began in 1863.
 The Adventist movement emphasizes the doctrine that the Sabbath day of rest (traditionally the seventh day of the week) is supposed to be observed on Saturday, not Sunday, as well as belief in the imminence of the Advent, or the return of Jesus Christ.

 Seventh-Day Adventists believe in God and accept the Bible as the source of their beliefs.
 For Adventists, God is the source of “love, power, and splendor.”
 God is “infinite yet intimate, three yet one, all-knowing yet all-forgiving,” according to Adventist theology.
-God is the way of salvation, and people can repent and ask for God’s forgiveness to be save by God’s grace.
+God is the way of salvation, and people can repent and ask for God’s forgiveness to be saved by God’s grace.

 As a result of the Adventist movement’s standards, many Seventh-Day Adventists view drug use and addiction as sinful.
 However, the Adventist movement also insists on the possibility of redemption from sin.
 With help from God, the church, and professional rehab, Seventh-Day Adventists believe that recovery from addiction is possible.

-- Access to top treatment centers
+Access to professional treatment

-Addiction Treatment for Seventh-Day Adventists
+Addiction Treatment For Seventh-Day Adventists

 Throughout the United States, there are treatment centers that offer faith-based rehab for Seventh-Day Adventists and other Christians.
 Such programs incorporate prayer, Bible reading, and Christian ministry into an inpatient or outpatient rehab program.
 Studies have shown that rehab informed by spirituality is more likely to help patients achieve sobriety and stay sober long-term.